 Make use of this checklist to enhance the quality of your work:

-Make sure that the product description is optimized.
-Include relevant keywords to aid SEO.
-Include a FAQ area that will answer buyers' most frequently asked queries.
+Optimize product descriptions.
+Include SEO-friendly keywords.
+Include a FAQ area that will answer buyers’ most frequently asked queries.

 Create gift guides for your customers.
-27 percent of Black Friday shoppers look for presents for the upcoming holiday season.
-The products are grouped based on the person who will receive them, such as "Gifts for Him" or on the reason for the gift, like "Home Decor Presents."
+Twenty-seven per cent of Black Friday shoppers look for presents for the upcoming holiday season.
+The products are grouped based on the person who will receive them, such as “Gifts for Him”, or the reason for the gift, like “Home Decor Presents.”

 The inventory is synchronized across every sales channel.
-Reduce time spent the manual update of stock and avoid issues related to inventory.
+Reduce time spent on the manual stock update and avoid inventory-related issues.

-Create an interactive catalog in preparation to be used on Black Friday to showcase all your items and sync this with the database to ensure that customers can purchase directly from it.
+Create an interactive catalogue to be used on Black Friday to showcase all your items and sync this with the database to ensure customers can purchase directly from it.

 Include between six and eight images.
 Display the product from various perspectives and scenarios for greater depth of understanding.

 Review and display user ratings.
 Customers depend on them to decide the quality of a product before buying.
 Include both negative and positive remarks to make it appear less biased.